40 Health Symptoms You Should Never Ignore

 If your thirst increase isn't associated with any of these lifestyle changes, keep a close watch because it could be tied to diabetes.
 Excessive thirst can also be a side effect of some types of medication and can also happen when you're pregnant.

-Recommendation: If you’re not sure why you’re always thirsty, it wouldn’t hurt to make an appointment with your doctor to get some bloodwork done so you can rule out something more serious.
+The Remedy Rx: If you're not sure why you're always thirsty, it wouldn't hurt to make an appointment with your doctor to get some bloodwork done so you can rule out something more serious.

 The skin on your palms is thick and textured